 Episodes

-A new episode is released approximately every two weeks.
+A new episode is released approximately twice a month.

 Encounters unfolds as a series of philosophical episodes organized into three seasons.